+f) To ensure that two authorised members of staff are involved in the ordering, receiving and payment process.
+If possible, a different officer from the person who signed the order, and in every case, a different officer from the person checking a written invoice, should authorise the invoiceand appropriate segregation of duties are maintained at each stage.

-- j) To ensure that the directorate obtains the best value from purchases by taking appropriate steps to obtain competitive prices for goods and services of the appropriate quality with regard to best value principles and Contract Procedure Rules. - k) To ensure that loans, leasing or rental arrangements are not entered into without prior agreements from the Chief Finance Officer. - I) To notify the Chief Finance Officer of outstanding expenditure relating to the previous financial year as soon as possible after 31 March in line with the timetable determined by the Chief Finance Officer. - m) To notify the Chief Finance Officer immediately of any expenditure incurred as a result of statute/court order where there is no budgetary provision. - n) To ensure that all appropriate payment records are retained and stored for the defined period in accordance with the document retention schedule. - o) For all staff issued with a Corporate Credit card, to ensure that they: - Comply with the Corporate Card Policy issued upon receipt of the Corporate Card - Ensure the safe custody of the card
+j) j) To ensure that the Portfolio maintains and reviews periodically a list of staff approved to authorise the invoices.
+Names of authorising officers together with specimen signatures and details of the limits of their authorityCouncil shall be forwarded to the Chief Finance Officer k) To ensure that payments are not made on a photocopied or faxed invoice, statement or other document other than the formal invoice m)To ensure that the directorate obtains the best value from purchases by taking appropriate steps to obtain competitive prices for goods and services of the appropriate quality with regard to best value principles and contract standing ordersprocedure rules o)To notify the Chief Finance Officer of outstanding expenditure relating to the previous financial year as soon as possible after 31 March in line with the timetable determined by the Chief Finance Officer.

+DTo encourage suppliers of goods and services to receive payments by the most economical means for the authorityCouncil.
+Payments made by direct debit must have the prior approval of the Chief Finance Officer.

+\underline{n} To ensure that loans, leasing or rental arrangements are not entered into without prior agreements from the Chief Finance Officer.

+p)To notify the Chief Finance Officer immediately of any expenditure incurred as a result of statute/court order where there is no budgetary provision g)To ensure that all appropriate payment records are retained and stored for the defined period in accordance with the document retention schedule.

+- r) For all staff issued with a Corporate Credit card, to ensure that they: - Comply with the Corporate Card Policy issued upon receipt of the Corporate Card - Ensure the safe custody of the card

-5.4 Payments to employees and Members
+5.4 Payments to employees and members

-Staff costs are the largest item of expenditure for most Council services.
-It is therefore important that payments are accurate, timely, made only where they are due for services to the Council and that payments accord with individuals' conditions of employment.
-It is important that all Members' allowances are authorised in accordance with the scheme adopted by the full Council.
+Staff costs are the largest item of expenditure for most authorityCouncil services.
+It is therefore important that payments are accurate, timely, made only where they are due for services to the authorityCouncil and that payments accord with individuals' conditions of employment.
+It is important that all members' allowances are authorised in accordance with the scheme adopted by the full council.

-The key controls for payments to employees and Members are:
+The key controls for payments to employees and members are:

-- a) Proper authorisation procedures are in place and that there are corporate timetables in relation to starters, leavers and variations to pay. - b) Frequent reconciliation of payroll expenditure against approved budget and bank account.

-- c) All appropriate payroll documents are retained and stored for the defined period in accordance with the retention schedule. - d) Compliance with HMRC and other statutory regulations. - e) All claims for payment of financial loss, attendance, travelling, subsistence and car allowances and other incidental expenses paid for by the claimant, shall be completed and signed by the claimant in a form approved by the Corporate Finance Manager or Senior Manager (HR & OD) as appropriate. - f) The off-payroll (IR35) working rules are in place to ensure that where an individual would have been an employee if they were providing their services directly, their payments are processed via payroll.
+- a) Proper authorisation procedures are in place and that there are corporate timetables in relation to starters, leavers and variations to pay. - b) Frequent reconciliation of payroll expenditure against approved budget and bank account. - c) All appropriate payroll documents are retained and stored for the defined period in accordance with the retention schedule. - d) Compliance with HM Revenues and Custom (HMRCHMRC) and other statutory regulations. - e) All claims for payment of financial loss, attendance, travelling, subsistence and car allowances and other incidental expenses paid for by the claimant, shall be completed and signed by the claimant in a form approved by the Corporate Finance Manager or Senior Manager(-HR & OD) as appropriate. - f) The off-payroll (IR35) working rules are in place to ensure that where an individual would have been an employee if they were providing their services directly, their payments are processed via payroll.